Zoe Motors: Zoe Z/5000

 In 1985 Zoe Inc did a huge media push to get interest in the car using Dennis James to advertise it on the media posters, the marketing compared the zoe models to the original VW beetle in cheap motoring and pushed the fact the car could achieve 75mpg.
-The cars also featured as a prize in 'the price is right' and was originally going to feature in CBS's 8 part series 'otherworld' but the cars were not supplied.
+The cars were also featured as a prize on The Price Is Right, and were originally going to feature in CBS's limited-run 8 part series Otherworld, but the cars were not supplied.

 Zoe never intended to sell the cars but to show this vehicle and import process was viable, after all this marketing no one came forward to buy the idea and Zoe Inc closed the project down, the 7 Reliant Rialto models that were imported were all sold off, 2 survivors still exist in the states with the famous Red 'sportswagon' model ending up in germany as of 2017.